-We all deal with stressful tasks and situation every day.
-They are an unavoidable part of life.
-How you react to these tense moments will pose an impact on your body and your overall heath.
+We all deal with stressful tasks and situations every day, which are an unavoidable part of life.
+How you react to these tense moments will pose an impact on your body and your overall health.

 Common effects of stress on your mood